Hobbits Plugin Development

 Analyzers digest and decorate the data in a way that facilitates follow-on processing and/or human evaluation.

-takes a read-only bit container, Parameters
+analyzeBits takes a read-only bit container, Parameters, and an

-instance.
-It returns an AnalyzerResult
+ActionProgress instance.
+It returns an AnalyzerResult which contains new

 general metadata and range entries for the container, and the Parameters